Formula Reference

 How I used the High School GPA Calculator to show a student that her weighted GPA was strong enough for selective college admission

-In October 2025, a Year 12 student was preparing her US university applications and was discouraged because her unweighted GPA of 3.48 sat below the commonly cited 3.5 benchmark for selective schools.
+A Year 12 student was preparing her US university applications a few years back and was discouraged because her unweighted GPA of 3.48 sat below the commonly cited 3.5 benchmark for selective schools.
 She had spent three years taking a demanding course load: four AP courses in her junior year alone, plus two Honors courses every year since ninth grade.
 When I entered her full course list into the calculator with the course type flags set correctly, the picture changed entirely.
 Her weighted GPA came out at 4.31, well above the 4.0 ceiling that unweighted GPA uses.

 The core issue was that she had been comparing her unweighted GPA against benchmarks that admissions offices evaluate using weighted GPA or their own recalculation.
 According to the College Board's admissions guidance, most selective colleges recalculate GPA using their own formula that accounts for course rigour, giving more weight to honours and AP courses.
 The calculator showed her the split clearly: 3.48 unweighted, 4.31 weighted, with 6 AP courses and 4 Honors courses contributing to the boost.
 Her course rigour was in the top tier for her school.